OSU-Carpentry/2020-09-28-okstate/index.md

 ### LOCATION

 **We will offer this workshop remotely.
-You will receive a reminder email with the meeting link a few days before the workshop.**
+You will receive the meeting link in your confirmation email after you register.**

 {% assign begin_address = page.address | slice: 0, 4 | downcase  %}
 {% if page.address == "online" %}